vLeov/php-chess/docs/explain-fen.md

 # Explain FEN

-✨ Beginners often approach chess by trying to deliver checkmate quickly.
+✨ Beginners often think they can checkmate the opponent's king quickly.
 However, there are so many different things to look at in order to understand a chess position.

 [Chess\Tutor\FenExplanation](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Tutor/FenExplanationTest.php) helps you improve your chess thinking process by explaining a FEN position in terms of [chess concepts](https://php-chess.readthedocs.io/en/latest/heuristics/) like a tutor would do.